-

 Cypress does not include native AI-driven test generation or self-healing mechanisms.
 Tests are written from scratch in JavaScript.
 If a selector breaks, the test fails, and a human has to fix it.

-For engineering-driven teams, this predictability is often preferred.
+For engineering-driven teams, this works.
 Coders usually prefer to know exactly what the test is doing and why it failed.

 AI can be layered on top of Cypress using third-party tools for easier test generation, visual comparison, or failure classification.
 But you need extra effort to assemble an AI-enabled workflow rather than getting it out of the box (as with TestWheel).